Anthurium hookeri grows on top of other plants and even trees in the tropical jungles from where they originate.

 Further, growing Anthurium hookeri in the USDA zone 9 to 11 should not be a problem if you bring your plants indoors during the winter month.

-And when the temperature goes below 55°F, use a burlap cloth to cover the plants protecting them against frost injuries.
+And when the temperature goes below 55°F, use a burlap cloth to protect the plants against frost injuries.

 Open flames and central heating may destroy the plant, so keep them away from heaters and radiator shelves in the winter.